temuller/piscola/docs/examples/basic_example.rst

 	sn.mangle_sed()

+Extinction correction is calculated internally as part of the mangling process.
 Next comes the estimation of the light-curves parameters for which we use :func:`sn.calculate_lc_params()`.
 This step can also take a while to run as it compares the final estimation of the B-band peak with the initial one.
 If their difference is larger than a certain *threshold* (specified in the code), the whole mangling process is repeated (internally) until convergence is reached.

 .. code:: python